akinyiliz/ip-weather-greetings/README.md

-# FastAPI Weather Greeting API
+# Django IP Weather Greeting App

-This is a simple FastAPI application that greets visitors with their name and provides weather information based on their IP location.
+This Django application greets a visitor with their name and provides weather information based on their IP location.

 A challenge from [HNG internship](https://hng.tech/internship) stage 1.